 The Take Note Colorado Grant Program is the only funding mechanism we have currently.
 We partner with and fund school districts, community-based organizations, musicians, businesses, and other entities based on learnings from prior year partnerships and the unique needs of each district, county, and region.
 We consistently evolve our approach to ensure that Take Note is effective in increasing equitable access to musical instruments and instruction for Colorado students.
 Beyond the grant program, we do not accept unsolicited requests for funding.

-The application for the Take Note Colorado Grant Program opens in the fall of 2020.
-We will update this site & the application portal with specific dates shortly.
+The application for the Take Note Colorado Grant Program will open April 5, 2021.
+We will update this site & the application portal with dates for future rounds.
 Please review the Guidelines and FAQs before applying.
 Click here to access the application portal and direct any inquiries or questions to firstname.lastname@example.org.